Burial (musician): Style and composition

 Burial decided at the outset to avoid at all costs the rigid, mechanistic path that eventually brought drum 'n' bass to a standstill.
 To this end, his percussion patterns are intuitively arranged on the screen rather than rigidly quantized, creating minute hesitations and slippages in the rhythm.
 His snares and hi-hats are covered in fuzz and phaser, like cobwebs on forgotten instruments, and the mix is rough and ready rather than endlessly polished.
 Perhaps most importantly, his basslines sound like nothing else on Earth.
 Distorted and heavy, yet also warm and earthy, they resemble the balmy gust of air that precedes an underground train.

 Burial's music features heavily in the work of documentary filmmaker Adam Curtis.
 Curtis places Bevan's emotionally saturated sound within the context of a possible cultural revival of the spirit of Romanticism.
-Discussing the song "Come Down to Us", which is a prominent motif on the soundtrack of his documentary Bitter Lake, in an interview with music and pop culture magazine Dazed, Curtis lionises the piece as a work of "genius" going on to explain:
+Discussing the song "Come Down to Us", used as a motif in Bitter Lake, during an interview with music and pop culture magazine Dazed, Curtis lionises the song as a work of "genius" going on to explain:

 It really sums up our time...
 That song is saying, it's really frightening to jump off the edge into the darkness.
 Both when you fall in love with someone, and when you want to change the world.
 And it depends whether you can live with the fear or whether you really want the thrill of it.
 Or whether you retreat into the world you're happy with.
 And I think that's why it's a work of genius.
 He's got it, it's the mood of our time that we're waiting for.
 He's way ahead of our time, an epic emotional artist.